mongodb-labs/pymongoexplain/README.rst

 About
 =====
-This package provides an ``ExplainCollection`` class that allows PyMongo's Collection methods to be explained_
+This package provides an ``ExplainableCollection`` class that allows PyMongo's Collection methods to be explained_

 PyMongoExplain greatly simplifies the amount of effort needed to explain commands.
 For example, suppose we wanted to explain the following ``update_one``::